|Subscribe to No Holds Barred|

 |Browse Archives at groups.google.com|

-We spoke about this phenomenon with Charles Farrell by phone Tuesday.
+We spoke with Charles Farrell by phone Thursday.

 You can play or download No Holds Barred here and here.
 If one link doesn't work, please try another.

 Also, No Holds Barred is available through iTunes.

 You can also listen to No Holds Barred via Stitcher through iOS or Android devices or on the web, at http://www.stitcher.com/podcast/no-holds-barred-with-eddie-goldman.

 The PodOmatic Podcast Player for iOS is available for free on the App Store.